-Timing when to apply for a new credit card for a lucrative signup bonus is always a gamble–you always want the best offers.
+Timing when to apply for a new credit card for a lucrative welcome bonus is always a gamble–you always want the best offers.
 Period.
 It can even get more complicated when applying for multiple credit cards at a time, at which point you just have to choose which top current offers you want to go after.

 Truth be told I don’t always stick to a strict time period when launching a new round of credit card applications.
 Instead, after the typical 91 days application period cycle is over, I wait for an amazing targeted offer or a new bonus to pull the trigger.
 With this strategy I figure I am at least getting one or more of the best offers.

 Almost all other airline card offers seem to fluctuate from a best offer to a lowest offer.
 Most of these cards tend to bounce back and forth from the best and lowest offer, however the timing between the bonus increases is unknown–and in some cases have only hit the best bonus once in the past.

 You are likely to value miles and points different than myself or someone else.
 Some things to consider is how you use your miles:

 do you want to maximize the number of roundtrip economy flights or would you rather have fewer business class flights and travel in luxury?

 Where do you plan traveling to?
 How is the award availability?

 Between Star Alliance and One World, I find that they cover pretty much every place I would like to book it to, but there are better uses for each program.
 For example, Star Alliance has many more destinations with their partners with flights to Southern South America (Patagonia region).
 Having miles that are easy to book and can take you to destinations high on your list make them much more valuable.